Leave a Trace

-"Leave a Trace" is a song by British synth-pop band Chvrches from their second studio album Every Open Eye.
+"Leave a Trace" is a song by Scottish synth-pop band Chvrches from their second studio album Every Open Eye.
 It was released as the band's first official single on 17 July 2015 via Virgin and Goodbye Records.

 Background

 During an interview with Pitchfork, Lauren Mayberry said of the song:

 Release history

 "Leave a Trace" was streamed on the band's official SoundCloud page.

 Critical reception

 The song received generally positive reviews.
 Luke Winstanley of Clash called the song "another highlight, outrageously infectious and immediate, all centred around a gentle but persistent bass pulse."
-Sam Shepherd of musicOMH felt it "finds Mayberry certain of her feelings and finding closure, and delivering a sweet vocal that drills deep into the pleasure centres."
+Sam Shepherd of MusicOMH felt it "finds Mayberry certain of her feelings and finding closure, and delivering a sweet vocal that drills deep into the pleasure centres."
 Abby Johnston of The Austin Chronicle called Mayberry's performance in the song "at the level of a modern-day Cyndi Lauper."

 Rolling Stone placed "Leave a Trace" at number 24 on its list of the 50 Best Songs of 2015.
-Billboard ranked "Leave a Trace" at number fourteen on its year-end list: "On 'Leave a Trace', Iain Cook and Martin Doherty’s fine-tuned swirls of synthesizer are just begging for a killer hook, and Mayberry -- singing with more swagger than ever before -- hammers it home."
+Billboard ranked "Leave a Trace" at number fourteen on its year-end list: "On 'Leave a Trace', Iain Cook and Martin Doherty's fine-tuned swirls of synthesizer are just begging for a killer hook, and Mayberry -- singing with more swagger than ever before -- hammers it home."